 How reliable is the Mitsubishi Eclipse?

-This car includes several problems in older models that could concern owners, including multiple recalls and transmission issues.
+Older Eclipse models that could concern owners, including multiple recalls and transmission issues.
 However, 2010, 2011 and 2012 models have had fewer reported problems and include a high safety rating.

 - Reliability.
 Some owners have issues with older year models, including expensive transmission failure and brake issues.
 The 2012 model has seen far fewer reported problems.

 - Recalls.
 The car has multiple recalls, including problems with the brakes, fuel system, battery cables and steering.
-However, it has had a long production period and the newest models don’t include any recalls.
+However, it has had a long production period, and the newest models don’t include any recalls.

 For a sports car, the Eclipse comes with a low ticket price because it’s a discontinued model, giving insurers a reason to lower rates due to lower repair costs.
 However, older models have had several reliability and maintenance issues to consider.